About Low Carbon Opportunities Programme

 Turnover less than the equivalent of 50 million Euros per annum or a balance sheet of less than 43 million Euros

-Grants will be available for up to 45% of the costs of eligible capital or revenue projects.
+Grants are available for up to 40% of the costs of eligible capital or revenue projects.
 Grants of up to £100,000 for capital projects and up to £50,000 for revenue projects will be considered.

 Renewable energy projects cannot be double funded so either a project grant of up to 40% can be applied for, or FITs/RHI can be sought.
 The assessment will help SMEs establish their best option.
 The programme is looking to fund larger scale renewable energy projects.
 Through the programme, SMEs in Worcestershire will be enabled and encouraged to adopt renewable energy, and to innovate and grow in, or diversify into, the low carbon sector.